Audi 5 cylinders 2.3/2.0

 Removing mechanical injector

-Remove upper half of intake manifold
+Remove the upper half of the intake manifold.

 Injector sleeves

 Install new injector sleeves.
-Use engine sealant to secure them.

 Fuel rail